-Because this system has an inverter controlled, compressor, and a suction pressure transducer conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
-The wall control has provisions to assist in performing this function.
+Because this system has an inverter controlled, compressor, suction pressure transducer and EXV, conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
+The UI (User Interface) has provisions to assist in performing this function.

-- Connect gages to 24VNA0 liquid and vapor or suction capillary service ports to monitor operating pressures during and at completion of the procedure. - In the advanced menu of the wall control, go to Refrigerant Charge > Pumpdown - Select mode to pump down in COOL.
-COOL mode allows refrigerant to be isolated in outdoor unit.
+- Connect gages to 25VNA liquid and vapor or suction capillary service ports to monitor operating pressures during and at completion of the procedure. - 2.
+In the advanced menu of the UI, go to Checkout > Heat Pump> Pumpdown - 3.
+Select mode to pump down in (COOL or HEAT), COOL mode allows refrigerant to be isolated in outdoor unit.
+HEAT mode allows the refrigerant to be isolated in indoor coil and lineset.
 Set desired time period.
-Default time period for the procedure is 120 minutes. - Select Start on wall control to begin the pumpdown process.
+Default time period for the procedure is 120 minutes. - 4.
+Select Start on UI to begin the pumpdown process.
 Unit will begin running in selected mode after a brief delay. - 5.
 Close the liquid service valve. - 6.
 The unit will run in selected mode with the low pressure protection set to indicate pumpdown is complete when the suction pressure drops below 0 psig.
 Compressor protections are still active to prevent damage to the compressor or inverter (high pressure, high current, high torque, scroll temperature, etc.). - 7.
-Once system indicates pumpdown complete or failure to complete shutdown, close vapor service valve. - If pumpdown does not complete due to compressor safety shutdown, a recovery system will be required to remove final quantity of refrigerant from indoor coil and line set. - Remove power from indoor and AC unit prior to servicing unit.
+Once system indicates pumpdown complete or failure to complete shutdown, close vapor service valve. - If pumpdown does not complete due to compressor safety shutdown, a recovery system will be required to remove final quantity of refrigerant from indoor coil and line set. - 9.
+Remove power from indoor and heat pump unit prior to servicing unit.